grafana/grafana/docs/sources/administration/configuration.md

 > **Note.** This setting has precedence over each individual rule frequency.
 If a rule frequency is lower than this value, then this value is enforced.

-# Configures for how long alert annotations should be kept.
-Default is 0 which keeps them for ever
+### max_annotation_age =

-max_annotation_age =
+Configures for how long alert annotations are stored.
+Default is 0, which keeps them forever.

-# Configures max number of alert annotations that should be kept.
-Defaul value is 0 which keeps all alert annotations
+### max_annotations_to_keep =

-max_annotations_to_keep =
+Configures max number of alert annotations that Grafana stores.
+Default value is 0, which keeps all alert annotations.

 <hr>

 ## [annotations.dashboard]

-Dashboard annotations means that the annotation are associated with an dashboard.
+Dashboard annotations means that annotation are associated with the dashboard they are created on.

 ### max_age

-Configures for how long dashboard annotations should be kept.
-Default is 0 which keeps them for ever
+Configures how long dashboard annotations are stored.
+Default is 0, which keeps them forever.

 ### max_annotations_to_keep

-Configures max number of dashboard annotations that should be kept.
-Defaul value is 0 which keeps all dashboard annotations
+Configures max number of dashboard annotations that Grafana stores.
+Default value is 0, which keeps all dashboard annotations.

 ## [annotations.api]

-API annotations means that the annotations have been created using the API without any association with a dashboard
+API annotations means that the annotations have been created using the API without any association with a dashboard.

 ### max_age

-Configures for how long dashboard annotations should be kept.
-Default is 0 which keeps them for ever
+Configures how long Grafana stores API annotations.
+Default is 0, which keeps them forever.

 ### max_annotations_to_keep

-Configures max number of dashboard annotations that should be kept.
-Defaul value is 0 which keeps all dashboard annotations
+Configures max number of API annotations that Grafana keeps.
+Default value is 0, which keeps all API annotations.

 <hr>